brainsciencecenter/flywheel-deidentification/README.md

 **Do not use older versions of the code with `fw import dicom` to import data to Flywheel**.

-If uploading data manually, or from a new source, test and verify the de-identification.
+If uploading data manually, or from a new source, you **must** test and verify the de-identification.
 First use `fw deid test` (see the [profile page](profiles/PennBrainScienceCenter/README.md) for details).
 Then upload a single session and check carefully.
 Notify the admins of any problems.

 If you require a different de-identification profile than the site profile, please contact the site admin Gaylord Holder to discuss options.